signetjs/signet/README.md

 - Type names -- All primary type names should adhere to the list of supported types below
 - Subtype names -- Subtype names must not contain any reserved characters as listed next
-- `<>` -- Angle brackets are for handling higher-kinded types and verify value only when type logic supports it
+- `<>` -- Angle brackets are for handling type constructors and verify value only when type logic supports it
 - `[]` -- Brackets are meant to enclose optional values and should always come in a matched pair
 - `=>` -- Function output "fat-arrow" notation used for expressing output from input
 - `,` -- Commas are required for separating types on functions